h-a-n-n-e-s/vzense-rust/vzense-sys/README.md

 # vzense-sys

-Generates and uses Vzense C library bindings as a Rust crate.
-This crate is used as a base layer in `vzense-rust`.
+Generates [Scepter](https://github.com/ScepterSW/ScepterSDK) and [Vzense](https://github.com/Vzense/Vzense_SDK_Linux) C library bindings.
+This crate is used as a base layer in the `vzense-rust` crate.